quad-umn/Quadrotor/README.md

 # Autonomous Quadrotor Project Website
 Senior Design Spring 2024 Group 2

 This is the official website for our senior design quadrotor drone project.
-It will contain relevant documentation and is meant to be the main reference for UMN students participating in a class based around this project
+It will contain relevant documentation and is meant to be the main reference for UMN students participating in a course based around this project

 ## Members:
 | Name              | UMN Email             |